RioLi-2000/Mine-AUG/README.md

 # Mine-AUG

 This repository provides the code and configuration files for the Mine-AUG rock bolt plate detection dataset and augmentation experiments.
+The codes built on MMyolo framework.

+put the three python file in config file into mmyolo/configs path put the folder"mine_aug" in mmyolo/mine_aug
 ## Dataset

 The full dataset is available on Hugging Face: